-Note the number of results, the extensive filtering for the brand, price, and different types of lawnmowers available.
+Note the number of results, the extensive filtering for the brand, price, and several types of lawnmowers available.
 These are all good indications that there is a big pool of products you could recommend on your website.

 In the beginning, Amazon is going to be your main affiliate program.
-It’s easy to get started and they probably have the best conversion rates in the world for online eCommerce stores.
+It’s easy to get started and they have the best conversion rates in the world for online eCommerce stores.

 Google for more

-When we are comfortable promoting Amazon products we will want to start looking at other affiliate programs out there.
+When we are comfortable promoting Amazon products, we will want to start looking at other affiliate programs out there.
 The main reason for this is diversity – we want to have several affiliate programs as we never know when one of them may just stop working.
 Amazon is known to drop the ban hammer from time to time and having multiple sources of income on your site gives you an extra layer of security.

 Search in Google: [niche] affiliate programs